roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     Redirecting to /bin/systemctl start kubelet.service
     ```

-3. In the CLI, run the following command to check whether the cgroup driver is set to systemd.
+3. Run the following command to verify that the cgroup driver is set to systemd.

     ```
     docker info | grep -i cgroup